SixSq/old.sixsq.github.com/_posts/legal/2017-05-17-legal-aai-privacy-policy.md

 10\.
 Data Retention
 ---

 Personal data can always be completely erased on request.
-Other retention policy includes removing personal data concerning users with no active sessions, approximately every 15 minutes.
+Other retention policy includes removing personal data concerning inactive users after a long period of time.

 11\.
 Data Protection Code of Conduct